 Categories: Cinemagraphs, Photography, Photoshop, Portrait animated, animated gif, beauty, cinemagraph, Fashion, gif, motion, portrait

 I love these animated gifs and wanted to try something like that myself.
-I did a photoshoot a couple of months ago with model Kristina and used a fog machine to create a misty background.
+I did a photoshoot a couple of months ago and used a fog machine to create a misty background.
 It would be cool to show the mist swirling around in a short animated gif.
 The original photo had some mist, but I wanted to add some more in Photoshop and then animate it.

-Kristina Fog Animation
+Fog Animation Effect

 Level of difficulty: Intermediate.
 You should be familiar with working with layers, resizing images and using the warp tool.